imaun/coinmarketcap/README.md

 # CoinMarketCap
-CoinMarketCap API for .NET
+#### CoinMarketCap API for .NET

-This is an easy to use wrapper around the CoinMarketCap Pro API providing services for calling the following endpoints :
+This is an easy to use wrapper around the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/) providing services for calling the following endpoints :
 ### CryptoCurrencyService
 - `cryptocurrency/map` Returns a mapping of all cryptocurrencies to unique CoinMarketCap `id`s
 - `cryptocurrency/info` - Returns all static metadata available for one or more cryptocurrencies